Using omniplate to analysis data from plate readers¶

 q.importdf('ExampleData')

-Here is a more complex example where we wish to plot the fluorescence at the time when the growth rate is maximum.
+Here is a more complex example where we wish to plot the fluorescence at the time when the growth rate is maximal.

-We first create a new field, GFP mean at max growth rate, in the dataframe p.sc.
+We first create a new field, mean_GFP_at_max_growth_rate, in the dataframe p.sc.

 s= 'Mal12:GFP'